mzargham/block-diagrams/readme.md

 ## Building Games

-In this section we will create a new Block called "Game" then use the existing components to build a repeated game
+In this section we will create a new Block called "Game" then use the existing components to build a repeated game.
+In addition to building the concrete model of the game, we will commit a new abstract component to the library, then use it along with previously defined abstract blocks and spaces.

 ---